shikha1108/notes/technicalTerms.md

 * How: (Lets take an example of extending a thread class )
 >Create a new class that extends the Thread class.
 Override the run() method with the code to be executed in the new thread.
-Instantiate the new class and call its start() method to begin execution. java.
+Instantiate the new class and call its run() method to begin execution. java.
 ```java
 class MyThread extends Thread {